 Major streams: Maximum slope shall be 3:1 (horizontal to vertical).
 If the slopes are concrete lined, a slope of 1.5:1 may be utilized.

-Storm Water detention ponds: Maximum side slope shall be 3:1 (horizontal to vertical) to a minimum of two feet below the normal pool stage.
-Sides slopes more than two feet below the normal pool stage may be established at slopes greater than 3:1 (up to a maximum 1.5:1) with written certification by a licensed Geotechnical Engineer stating that the side slopes will be permanently stable at the design slope.
+Storm Water detention ponds: Maximum side slope shall be 3:1 (horizontal to vertical) to a minimum of two feet below the normal pool water level.
+Sides slopes more than two feet below the normal pool water level may be established at slopes greater than 3:1 (up to a maximum 1.5:1) with written certification by a licensed Geotechnical Engineer stating that the side slopes will be permanently stable at the design slope.

 Open Ditches: Maximum slope shall be 3:1 (horizontal to vertical).

-Where a ditch discharges into an outfall channel, the proposed ditch shall be enclosed in a properly sized pipe approved by the Department of Public Works under the maintenance access strip of the outfall channel.
+Where a ditch discharges into an outfall channel, the proposed ditch shall be enclosed in a properly sized pipe approved by the Ascension Parish Department of Public Works under the maintenance access strip of the outfall channel.

 Construction Standards:

-All drainage and earthwork construction shall be constructed in accordance with the Ascension Parish Subdivision Regulations and Construction Specifications, latest revision.
-All temporary culverts require a permit and written approval by the Department of Public Works and/or appropriate Drainage District.
+All drainage and earthwork construction shall be constructed in accordance with the Town of Sorrento Subdivision Regulations and Ascension Parish Construction Specifications, latest revision until such time that the Town of Sorrento has created their own specifications.
+All temporary culverts require a permit and written approval by the Ascension Parish Department of Public Works and/or the East Ascension Drainage District.

-Servitude and Right of Way Requirements: Reserved for future expansion

-Storm Water Conveyance Systems:
+Storm Water Conveyance Systems

 The following criteria and requirements shall apply to all proposed storm water conveyance systems:

-Open ditches: Existing open ditches may be utilized to convey offsite water through a proposed development or to convey water from a subsurface collection system to its ultimate outfall or detention area.
+Open ditches: Existing open ditches may be utilized to convey off-site water through a proposed development or to convey water from a sub-surface collection system to its ultimate outfall or detention area.
 No new open ditches shall be allowed within a proposed development.

-Subsurface storm water systems shall be utilized to collect runoff from proposed roadways and the front/rear of lots for conveyance to an outfall ditch or detention pond.
+Sub-surface storm water systems shall be utilized to collect runoff from proposed roadways and the front/rear of lots for conveyance to an outfall ditch or detention pond.
 Swales used to direct storm water to drainage inlets shall have side slopes not exceeding 5:1.

-Subsurface systems installed to convey off-site water require proper analysis be performed in accordance with Section 17-506 to ensure that no negative impact is caused to adjoining property owners.
+Sub-surface systems installed to convey off-site water require proper analysis be performed in accordance with Section 17-506 to ensure that no negative impact is caused to adjoining property owners.

 For all new developments effluent from individual sanitary sewer treatment systems must ultimately outfall into an enclosed storm drainage system if such storm drainage system abuts the subject site.